Best Trees for Privacy Screening and Hedges

 If your current landscape leaves you feeling exposed in your outdoor living space, consider using Trees to give you the privacy you desire.
 There are many wonderful Trees that can help you turn your backyard into your own private Eden.
 Here are a few ways you can go about making that vision a reality.

 Hedges are typically shaped from small-leaved, densely growing evergreens, such as Arborvitae, Boxwood, Hemlock, Holly, Leyland Cypress, or Yew.
-Trees are planted closely together, either in a single or a double row, so that over time the plants will weave together to form a thick wall of foliage that will shut out the nosiest of neighbors.
-Regular shearing will encourage the densest growth and will also control the size of the hedge.
+To use trees for privacy you should plant them closely together, either in a single or a double row, so that over time the plants will weave together to form a thick wall of foliage that will shut out the nosiest of neighbors and provide the privacy you are seeking.
+Regular shearing will encourage the densest growth and will help to control the size of the hedge to the exact dimensions you need.

 For small to moderately sized properties, compact evergreen Trees like Chesapeake Japanese Holly, Dragon Lady® Holly, Emerald Green Arborvitae, and smaller forms of Hinoki Cypress are excellent candidates to be called upon to make a sitting area feel more secluded.